Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-Expense includes all of the programs and services the government provides for Albertans, from funding to support people with disabilities to running a hospital.
+Expense includes all of the programs and services the government provides for Albertans, from supporting people with disabilities to funding school board operations to running a hospital.
 It also includes staffing costs for people to provide these services.

-A budget is balanced if revenue and spending are equal.
+A budget is balanced if revenue and expense are equal.

-If revenue is larger than spending, that's called a surplus.
-A government can choose to spend more or put that money into savings.
+If revenue is greater than expense, that's called a surplus.
+A government can choose to spend more, put the money into savings or pay down debt.

-If spending is larger than revenue, this is called a deficit.
+If expense is greater than revenue, this is called a deficit.

-Cutting spending, raising taxes and fees and using savings are all ways for government to cover the difference between spending and revenue.
+When in a deficit position, cutting spending, raising taxes and fees and using savings are all ways for government to cover the difference between expense and revenue.

 Factors that affect budget

-Each budget year presents a different challenge for the government, depending on many outside factors:
+Each budget year presents a different challenge for the government, depending on many outside factors including:

-- constantly changing resource prices make it difficult to predict the province's total revenue - the government is cautious when it comes to revenue forecasting
+- changing economic conditions and volatile resource prices make it difficult to precisely predict the province's total revenue

 - public priorities may change every year - research and feedback from Albertans help identify these shifting priorities

 Funding for emergencies is over and above what is included in the budget.
-Funding for these unexpected events are passed separately in the legislature when needed.
+Funding for these unexpected events are voted on separately in the legislature when needed.